neerajk555/SQL-Training-exercise/module-14-triggers/01-Quick-Warm-Ups.md

 -- Step 6: Check execution order with SHOW TRIGGERS SHOW TRIGGERS WHERE `Table` = 'wu14_employees';
 -- Expected: You'll see both triggers listed
+-- Note: The output shows Timing, Event, and Statement columns -- You can see which trigger fires when (BEFORE UPDATE) and what it does

--- Step 7: Test invalid update (validation should fail) -- UPDATE wu14_employees SET salary = -1000 WHERE emp_id = 1;
+-- Step 7: Test invalid update (validation should fail) - uncomment to test -- UPDATE wu14_employees SET salary = -1000 WHERE emp_id = 1;
 -- ❌ Error!
 First trigger (tr_emp_validate) catches it
--- Second trigger (tr_emp_timestamp) never runs because first trigger stopped the update
+-- Second trigger (tr_emp_timestamp) never runs because first trigger stopped the update -- This is important: When one trigger raises an error, subsequent triggers don't execute -- It's like a security checkpoint - if you fail at checkpoint 1, you never reach checkpoint 2

 SELECT * FROM wu14_employees;
 -- Expected: Salary still 55000 (invalid update was blocked)